 2.Start Slow

 If you’re new to open-water swimming, starting slow and gradually increasing your distance is important.
 There’s no need to try to swim too far too fast – you’ll exhaust yourself and may even get cold.
+Gradually increasing your distance lets you fully enjoy the benefits of swimming without overwhelming your body.
 Instead, start with a short distance you feel comfortable with and build up from there.
 You can also try swimming in different environments to see what you prefer.
 For example, some people prefer open-water lakes, while others like the ocean.

 3.Be Aware of Your Surroundings